wfurt/PcapStream/README.md

 }
 ```
 # TODO list and BUGS:
-- IPv6 support.
-  - IPv4 mapped addresses from dual mode socket will be shown as IPv4
-  - Pure IPv6 will be convereted loopback IPV4 for now (as unknown/unsupported EndPoint)
 - TCP Ack needs more work
-  - This works now for simple and reasonably small request/responces
+  - This works now for simple and reasonably small request/responses
-  - For large unidirectional streems we will need to inject extra ACK packets to keep Wireshark calulations happy
+  - For large unidirectional streams we will need to inject extra ACK packets to keep Wireshark calculations happy
 - no checksums
   - neither IP headers nor TCP has checksum fields filled
-  - that seems OK at the moment as Wiresark assuems HW support and does not complain much
+  - that seems OK at the moment as Wireshark assumes HW support and does not complain much
 - needs more testing